U.S. Energy Information Administration logo

 Solar photovoltaic systems

 Solar photovoltaic (PV) devices, or solar cells, convert sunlight directly into electricity.
 Small PV cells can power calculators, watches, and other small electronic devices.
-Larger solar cells are grouped in PV panels, and PV panels are connnected in arrays that can produce electricity for an entire house.
-Some PV power plants have large arrays that cover many acres to produce electricity for thousands of homes.
+Larger solar cells are grouped to form PV panels, and PV panels are connected in arrays that can produce electricity for an entire house.
+Some PV power plants have large arrays covering many acres to generate electricity for thousands of homes.

-• Solar energy systems on buildings have minimal effects on the environment.
+• Solar energy systems on buildings have minimal negative effects on the environment.

-• The availability and amount of sunlight that arrives at the earth's surface varies depending on time of day, location, season of the year, and weather conditions.
+• The amount of available sunlight depends on the time of day, location, season, and weather conditions.